- How do you choose camp counselors? What sort of training do they complete?

 9. If my child comes to three or four weeks of Barney Goodman, will they do the same things each week?

 Each week is full of unique activities, projects, and special events designed to provide a summer full of fun!
-Over half our Barney Goodman kids attend all summer long, and we attribute that to creative staff, great friendships, a variety of exciting activities, and great fun had by all!
+More than half of our Barney Goodman kids attend all summer long, and we attribute that to creative staff, great friendships, a variety of exciting activities, and great fun had by all!

 For more details on CampDoc.com visit their website!